heinnurmhanna/Employee-Attrition-Analysis-Across-Organizational-Management-Levels/README.md

 <img width="999" height="799" alt="Dashboard 6" src="https://github.com/user-attachments/assets/858f24e1-6ff9-40f7-a9ff-544d5f93c2e7" />

+The visualization shows that attrition varies across departments, with Sales having the highest attrition rate (20.6%), followed by Human Resources (19.0%), while Research & Development has the lowest (13.8%).
+This indicates that turnover is more concentrated in certain departments, particularly in Sale

 <img width="999" height="799" alt="Dashboard 7" src="https://github.com/user-attachments/assets/779b8d6d-6448-4629-89b4-7a6b80892489" />

-The results typically show that departments such as Sales and roles such as Sales Representative have the highest attrition, while roles in Research & Development and higher-level positions show lower turnover.
-This indicates that the nature of the work and working conditions also influence attrition.
+The visualization shows significant differences in attrition across job roles, with Sales Representatives experiencing by far the highest attrition rate (39.8%), followed by Laboratory Technicians (23.9%) and Human Resources roles (23.1%).
+In contrast, managerial and senior positions such as Research Director (2.5%) and Manager (4.9%) have the lowest attrition rates.
+This indicates that turnover is concentrated in more operational and customer-facing roles, while higher-level and specialized positions are more stable, suggesting that job role is a key factor influencing employee attrition.

 ## 5.7 Combined View: Management Level and Overtime ##